Relationships

 What Does Infertility Feel Like?

-My husband and I have been trying to get pregnant for seven years.
+My husband and I have been trying to get pregnant for 12 years.
 Over the years, we have been to multiple doctors and learned different natural family planning charting methods.
-I have tried fertility drugs and hormone injections and extra vitamins and special diets and essential oils and even sleeping with blackout curtains.
-A few years ago, I was diagnosed with hypothyroidism, polycystic ovarian syndrome (PCOS), endometriosis, and incredibly low progesterone production.
-If severe enough, any one of these four conditions is enough to cause infertility on its own.
-However, I had a great doctor who prescribed me supplements, as well as operated on me to remove the ovarian cysts and the endometriosis.
-Unfortunately, we still did not get pregnant, and it got to the point where my doctor said she didn’t know why I wasn’t able to get pregnant.
+I have tried fertility drugs and hormone injections and extra vitamins and special diets and essential oils and even acupuncture.
+Over the years, I have been diagnosed with hypothyroidism, polycystic ovarian syndrome (PCOS), endometriosis, endometritis, LUFs, and luteal phase defect (low progesterone).
+If severe enough, any one of these six conditions is enough to cause infertility on its own.
+While I have received excellent medical care, targeted medication, and two surgeries to remove the endometriosis and ovarian cysts, we have still never conceived.
 Even with today’s advanced technology and wealth of information, there are still things outside human control.

 Part of the burden of infertility is searching for answers, and part of it is living with the answers.
 The searching and striving to cope takes its toll on many areas of life: